 There are many ways to reach your superfans nowadays, but not every one of them is as effective as they seem to be.
 Think of your social media following.
 You might have 100,000 followers on Instagram, but how many are actually seeing your content?
 Are you reaching the right fans?
 You need to consider which channels are best for connecting directly with your superfans, giving them the treatment they need and deserve.

-Platforms like Fangage allow you to reach your true fan base 100% of the time.
+Fangage allows you to reach your true fan base 100% of the time.
 This can be highly beneficial when you are executing the strategy of 1000 fans.